usgs/earthquake-detection-formats/format-docs/StationInfoRequest.md

 ## Usage
 StationInfoRequest is intended for use by seismic applications requesting station information from a station information data service or services.
+The [StationInfo](StationInfo.md) Format is intended as the response to a StationInfoRequest message.

 ## Output
 ```json